DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

-In addition to Poll Mode Drivers (PMDs) for physical and virtual hardware, DPDK also includes a pure-software library that allows physical PMD's to be bonded together to create a single logical PMD.
+In addition to Poll Mode Drivers (PMDs) for physical and virtual hardware, DPDK also includes a pure-software library that allows physical PMDs to be bonded together to create a single logical PMD.

 .. figure:: img/bond-overview.*